caomengge/Song-Dynasty-Paintings-Database/readme.md

 This database is designed for conducting quantitative analysis on the development of painting formats in the Song dynasty.
 The preliminary results are under the directory "visualization."

+This project is supported by the Center for Digital Humanities, Princeton University.

 ## Attributes